Renee7547/rshell/README.md

 They are in rshell/tests

 ## Issues
+This program would ignore any quotes " or ' in the input line.

 ## Bugs have been solved
 1. new cmd and files with old parts, then we need to set them to NULL after each while loop;